 Determination of a genotype need not require complete genome sequencing.
 Biologists have traditionally used genomic assays such as allele-specific polymerase chain reaction (PCR), which requires the a priori identification of characteristic alleles (alternative gene forms) in the genome.
-The most common of these changes are called single nucleotide polymorphisms (SNPs); identification of common SNPs in populations has been the subject of much research over the past few decades.
+The most common of these changes are called single nucleotide polymorphisms (SNPs)25; identification of common SNPs in populations has been the subject of much research over the past few decades.
 As illustrated by Eq 1, assaying these known SNPs in energy crop populations and correlating them with phenotype is one of the foundations of statistical genetics.

 Marker-assisted breeding has used selected genetic landmarks such as SNPs for decades to help breeders determine which lines to cross to confer given phenotypes, usually with little knowledge of the underlying physiological basis.
 Inexpensive DNA sequencing has added depth of information to this field, leading to the sub-discipline of genomic prediction.
 In genomic prediction studies, models of all the SNP data can be created, allowing for a prediction and earlier selection of the phenotype of offspring from knowledge of only the parental genotypes.
 Genome Wide Association (GWA) studies are empirical studies that use statistical genetic tools to associate discrete or continuous traits within a population to the specific DNA sequences that underlie that variation.
 GWA studies can identify regions of the genome (known as quantitative trait loci, or QTLs) that are statistically associated with the variation in phenotype.
+The genes or regulatory elements within each QTL are inferred to be the mediators of the variation, and the particular genetic differences that comprise those variants.

-&lt;sup>23 Sara N Olson, Kimberley Ritter, William Rooney, Armen Kemanian, Bruce A McCarl, Yuquan Zhang, Susan Hall, Dan Packer, and John Mullet, Biofuels, Bioproducts and Biorefining, 2012.
+23 Sara N Olson, Kimberley Ritter, William Rooney, Armen Kemanian, Bruce A McCarl, Yuquan Zhang, Susan Hall, Dan Packer, and John Mullet, Biofuels, Bioproducts and Biorefining, 2012.
 6(6): p.
 640-655.

-&lt;sup>24 S. Olson, K. Ritter, J. Medley, T. Wilson, W. Rooney, and J. Mullet, Biomass and Bioenergy, 2013.
+24 S. Olson, K. Ritter, J. Medley, T. Wilson, W. Rooney, and J. Mullet, Biomass and Bioenergy, 2013.
 56: p.
 307-316.

-&lt;sup>25 Xuehui Huang and Bin Han, , 2014.
+25 Xuehui Huang and Bin Han, , 2014.
 65: p.
 531-551.